calebnelson712-dot/The-X-PAD/README.md

 # The-X-PAD
-A  Seeed Studio XIAO RP2040 based macropad
+A  Seeed Studio XIAO RP2040 based macropad within 100 by 100

 X-PAD is a custom macropad that has: